Gate 7 in Human Design and Gene Keys

 Key Characteristics:

-- Boundless Guidance: Exists as a vessel for divine will and harmony.
+- Boundless Virtue: Exists as a vessel for divine will and harmony.

 - Living Example: Inspires others to live in unity and love.